-- Coursework completed at a college or university with regional, national, professional, or specialized accreditation, or with candidacy status. - Credits earned through credit by examination: CLEP, DSST, Excelsior (formerly Regents College/ACT-PEP), etc. - AARTS and SMART transcribed credits. - ACE-military credit recommendations. - CCRS (formerly ACE/PONSI) professional credit recommendations. - Documented learning (Certificate) that occurs outside the college classroom that has been evaluated by ACE, or has been evaluated by the Associate Registrar and has been determined to be comparable to an ACE-evaluated course. - Documented prior learning (PLE Essay) that meets Warner Pacific College documentation requirements and the Council for Adult and Experiential Learning's (CAEL's) ten qualitative standards.
+- Coursework completed at a college or university with regional, national, professional, or specialized accreditation, or with candidacy status. - Credits earned through credit by examination: CLEP, Dantes etc. - AARTS and SMART transcribed credits. - ACE-military credit recommendations. - CCRS (formerly ACE/PONSI) professional credit recommendations. - Documented learning (Certificate) that occurs outside the college classroom that has been evaluated by ACE, or has been evaluated by the Associate Registrar and has been determined to be comparable to an ACE-evaluated course. - Documented prior learning (PLE Essay) that meets Warner Pacific College documentation requirements and the Council for Adult and Experiential Learning's (CAEL's) ten qualitative standards.